IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - can be a narcotic, forgetting your own past by living in the past of others
 - graverobbers loot all the historical sites
 - Vasilev is amassing a personal collection of dead pieces to resurrect as ghosts for voting

+kevar + arda slayed the last dragon (gilead)
+- they used its hair + heartstrings to weave the fray net, other body parts to found the city
+- now is undead, trapped in a mirror?
+- broken mirror motif, fates trapped within the mirror